-Researchers looked at how cooperation can spread within networks and how strategic decision making can be influenced.
+Researchers used LSE’s Behavioural Lab for Research and Teaching to look at how cooperation can spread within networks and how strategic decision making can be influenced.

 Study participants took part in a series of computer-based games and were presented with different descriptions for the game they played.
 The participant’s strategies, along with the description of the game given to them, were recorded and analysed to see how varying descriptions influenced strategic choices made by the participants.